Architecture of London: St Paul's Cathedral

+The nave, retaining some of the plain white surfaces that reflect the original character of the interior.

+The high altar, with elaborate mosaics were added in the 19th-century.

-The most striking architectural achievement of the new city was the reconstruction of St Paul's Cathedral and the City Churches by Christopher Wren and his design team, which included other notable architects like Nicholas Hawksmoor and John Vanbrugh.
+The most striking architectural achievement of the new city was the reconstruction of St Paul's Cathedral and the city churches by Christopher Wren and his design team, which included other notable architects like Nicholas Hawksmoor and John Vanbrugh.
 Much like his masterplan for the reconstruction of the city, Wren's original design for the new St Paul's Cathedral was rejected and a compromise design had to be reached.
 Inspired by St. Peter's Basilica in Rome, Wren originally wanted to build a domed baroque style cathedral built in a Greek cross layout, but this design was rejected by the church as a result of the papist connotations of the Southern European design.
 In an act of compromise, the design that was eventually built is a hybrid design which utilises baroque ornamentation and a great dome but built on the Latin cross layout of the former gothic cathedral.

 This use of a Gothic layout means that in many ways St. Paul's is very distinct from its European equivalents, having a far longer nave and by extension a far less centralised, symmetrical plan than most European Baroque churches.
 This layout also necessitated the corporation of some structural features not typically associated with Baroque architecture such as the use of buttressing to support the nave; these are behind a screen wall to give the illusion of a homogenously Baroque structure.
 The design of the completed building also changed substantially over the course of the 30 year building, differing substantially from what was known as 'The Warrant Design' which was his original proposal.
 Construction began in 1675 and was finally completed in 1710, with much of the later work being overseen by Wren's son Christopher Wren the Younger.